 I live in an independent house in a reasonably spacious compound.
 Cleaning the rooms, the outer courtyard and the terrace – otherwise done by domestic help – became a herculean task as we were all social distancing.
 We decided to divide the household chores with a strict daily time schedule.
 Soon I grew very talented with the broom, and could hear a rhythmic sound every time I used it.

 To make the daily chores interesting for my children I started conducting a weekly competition.
 They were asked to make a 2 minute video on any task assigned to them.
-I used to love and play cricket when I was young and took the lockdown as an opportunity to revive my interest in the game much to the excitement of my children!
+I used to love playing cricket when I was young, and took advantage of the lockdown as an opportunity to revive my interest in the game much to the excitement of my children!

 I got to spend quality time with my parents, particularly my father who has mobility issues.
 I organised an online Yoga class for him so that he can be more active.
 I also ended up helping my neighbours and friends who couldn’t step out of their homes to buy grocery, medicines, household items and cooking gas.

 I learnt that the key to happiness is caring for your family, neighbours and friends.